 Broad Haven leasehold conveyancing: Q and A’s

-Last month I purchased a leasehold property in Broad Haven.
-Do I have any liability for service charges for periods before my ownership?
+I've recently bought a leasehold property in Broad Haven.
+Do I have any liability for service charges relating to a period prior to my ownership?

 If you purchase part way through an accounting year you may be liable for charges not yet demanded even if they relate to a period prior to your purchase.
 In such circumstances your conveyancer would normally arrange for the seller to set aside some money to cover their part of the period (usually called a service charge retention).

-I am employed by a busy estate agent office in Broad Haven where we see a number of leasehold sales put at risk due to leases having less than 80 years remaining.
-I have received conflicting advice from local Broad Haven conveyancing solicitors.
-Can you shed some light as to whether the vendor of a flat can commence the lease extension process for the buyer?
+I am a negotiator for a busy estate agent office in Broad Haven where we have witnessed a few flat sales put at risk due to leases having less than 80 years remaining.
+I have received inconsistent advice from local Broad Haven conveyancing firms.
+Could you shed some light as to whether the vendor of a flat can initiate the lease extension process for the purchaser on completion of the sale?

-Provided that the seller has been the owner for at least 2 years it is possible, to serve a Section 42 notice to start the lease extension process and assign the benefit of the notice to the purchaser.
-This means that the buyer can avoid having to wait 2 years to extend their lease.
+As long as the seller has been the owner for at least 2 years it is possible, to serve a Section 42 notice to kick-start the lease extension process and assign the benefit of the notice to the purchaser.
+This means that the buyer can avoid having to sit tight for 2 years to extend their lease.
 Both sets of lawyers will agree to form of assignment.
-The assignment needs to be completed prior to, or simultaneously with completion of the disposal of the property.
+The assignment needs to be completed prior to, or simultaneously with completion of the sale.

-All being well we will complete our sale of a £225000 garden flat in Broad Haven in seven days.
-The managing agents has quoted £300 for Landlord’s certificate, insurance certificate and 3 years service charge statements.
-Is the landlord entitled to charge exorbitant fees for a leasehold conveyance in Broad Haven?
+We expect to complete the sale of our £475000 maisonette in Broad Haven on Wednesday in a week.
+The landlords agents has quoted £408 for Landlord’s certificate, building insurance schedule and 3 years service charge statements.
+Is the landlord entitled to charge such fees for a flat conveyance in Broad Haven?

 - Where consent is required before sale in Broad Haven